Siddharth0041903/Retail-Store-Data-Analysis/README.md

 ### Commodities ###
 - Reduce Tables in all 3 categories; Supplies and Bookcases in Consumer; Bookcases, Binders, Fasteners and Machines in Corporate and Fasterners in Home Office.
-- Increase Copiers, accessories in
+- Increase Copiers, accessories across all 3 segments; increase appliance and storage in Home Office.

+## Assumptions & Caveats ##